Skip to content ↓

 We understand that you may have questions regarding your child’s learning.
 If your question is not covered in the page below, please do not hesitate to speak to your child’s class teacher or email the office at office@courthill.coastalpartnership.co.uk.

-P.E day (Tuesday or Wednesday) and Fun Fit Friday (Friday)
+P.E day (Tuesday or Thursday) and Fun Fit Friday (Friday)

 On your child’s PE day they will need to come to school wearing their PE kit.
 Please see your P.E day below: